Makenga-Alien/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

-Okay, here's a simple and well-written read-me for a Rock, Paper, Scissors game:

-# Rock, Paper, Scissors Game!

 This is a fun and easy game you can play against the computer.
 It's based on the classic hand game of Rock, Paper, Scissors.

 ## How to Play